u2633/blog/content/post/2021/10/init-post/index.md

 This month is October and it is almost close to the end of 2021.
 I did not write an article at all this year because I lost a lost of new articles during I reinstall my laptop.
 It really made me feel frustrated.
-Another reason is because that my frequency of job change this year is a bit frequent.
+Another reason is because that my frequency of job change this year.
 I am not a person who is afraid on job change.
 Of course, there will be disputes from my family or friends about my frequent job changes, but I would rather look for a suitable position for me than the eyes of others.

 In these 2 years, I have been engaged in front-end, full-stack development and DevOps.